moira2k/TodoList/Documents/Festure Spec/'TodoList' Feature Spec.md

    ​    3.1 view and track items in "Shared With Me Tab"

-   ​    3.2 select the people to share with (People picker)
+   ​    3.2 select the people to share with (with People picker)

 4. [P1] show user photos (with SSO)

-5. [P2] Send notification
+5. [P2] Send notification (to verify the ease of adding functionality )

 6. Stretch goal: Add source (chat name/meeting name) for to-do item